Music Committee

 If you are interested in applying to perform during an upcoming season of the WPL Music Committee concert series, please submit some basic information and you will be contacted shortly by a member of the music committee.

 The concert is free and open to the public, and the Community Room is handicapped accessible.
-Covid precautions will be observed; masks are encouraged.
-The concert will also be recorded by the Weston Media Center for future airing on their Video on Demand web platform.
+Covid precautions will be observed, and masks will be available at the door.

 Apply to become a member of the Music Committee